-Students who choose either French or Spanish, but lack 'A' Level or CAPE French/Spanish, will need to take the entry test to assess their level before being placed in the appropriate level course.
-These students might need to take an extra Foreign Language course during Summer term
+10 Students who choose either French or Spanish, but lack 'A' Level or CAPE French/Spanish, will need to consult with the Department of Modern Languages and Literatures on language course options before being placed in the appropriate level course.
+These students might need to take an extra Foreign Language course during Summer School.